 - Individual State Grants, such as Vermont Student Assistance, etc.

-The amount of assistance that a student has earned is determined on a prorata basis.
-For example, if the student completed 30% of the student's payment period or period of enrollment, the student earns 30% of the assistance the student was originally scheduled to receive.
-Once a student has completed more than 60% of the payment period or period of enrollment, the student earns all the assistance that the student was scheduled to receive for that period.
+The amount of assistance that a student has earned is determined on a pro rata basis.
+For example, if 30% of the student's period of enrollment was completed, the student earns 30% of the assistance the student was originally scheduled to receive.
+Once a student has completed more than 60% of the period of enrollment, the student earns all the assistance that the student was scheduled to receive for that period.

-If the student did not receive all of the funds that the student earned, the student may be due a post-withdrawal disbursement.
-If the student's Post-withdrawal disbursement includes loan funds, SCSU must get the student's permission before it can disburse them.
+If the student did not receive all of the funds that the student earned, the student may be eligible for a post-withdrawal disbursement.
+If the student's post-withdrawal disbursement includes loan funds, SCSU must get the student's permission before it can disburse them.
 A student may choose to decline some or all of the loan funds so that the student does not incur additional debt.
 SCSU may automatically use all or a portion of the student's post-withdrawal disbursement of grant funds for tuition, fees, and room and board charges (as contracted with the school).
 SCSU needs the student's permission to use the post-withdrawal grant disbursement for all other school charges.
-If the student does not give permission, the student will not be offered the funds.
-However, it may be in the student's best interest to allow SCSU to keep the funds to reduce the student's debt at the school.

-If SCSU is not required to return all of the excess funds, the student must return the remaining amount.
-Any loan funds that the student must return, the student (or the student's parent for a PLUS Loan) repays in accordance with the terms of the promissory note.
+Any loan funds that the student must return, the student (or the parent borrower of the Direct PLUS Loan) repays in accordance with the terms of the promissory note.
 That is, the student makes scheduled payments to the holder of the loan over a period of time.

 Any amount of unearned grant funds that a student must return is called an overpayment.
 The maximum amount of a grant overpayment that a student must repay is half of the grant funds the student received or was scheduled to receive.
 A student does not have to repay a grant overpayment if the original amount of the overpayment is $50 or less.
 A student must make arrangements with SCSU or the Department of Education to return the unearned grant funds.

-SCSU is required to return the unearned funds within 45 days from the date OFAS has determined the student has withdrawn.
+SCSU is required to return the unearned funds within 45 days from the date SCSU has determined the student has withdrawn.

-SCSU is required to perform the withdrawal calculation for students who decide to stop attending classes and never withdraw from the university.
+SCSU is required to perform the withdrawal calculation for students who decide to stop attending classes and never officially withdraw from the university.
 SCSU will determine the last date the student attended and perform the withdrawal calculation.
-If the student did not attend any of the classes, SCSU is required to return all of the funds back.
+If the student did not attend any of the classes, SCSU is required to return all of the funds.